Scarlet bellied Mountain Tanager

 Rainforest

-Scarlet bellied Mountain Tanager belongs to the Thraupidae family.
-Common and unmistakable.
-Mostly black with a bright red belly, a red ear patch, and a blue rump and shoulder.
-Young birds are duller orange instead of red.
-Pairs or small flocks forage at all levels of montane forest and edges, often with mixed-species flocks.
-Occurs from extreme western Venezuela to Bolivia, from around 2,600 to 3,600 m.
-Listen for strange song: a rambling jumble of squeaks and tinkles.
-You can find it in our tours in the Manu National Park.
+The Scarlet bellied Mountain Tanager is a well-known bird belonging to the Thraupidae family.
+It has a black body with a bright red belly, a red ear patch, and blue rump and shoulder.
+Juveniles have duller orange coloring instead of red.
+They can be found in pairs or small groups in montane forests and edges, along with mixed-species flocks, at altitudes ranging from 2,600 to 3,600 meters, spanning from western Venezuela to Bolivia.
+The bird’s unique song is a rambling mix of squeaks and tinkles.

 Photo: Alfredo Cornejo